MinchinWeb/blog.minchin.ca/content/20111016-3d-printing-and-model-trains.md

 workable.
 So I think resolution is workable, although I will keep my eyes open for upgrades to that.

+### Competition

-**COMPETITION.** Competition is good and bad.
+Competition is good and bad.
 On the one hand, if there is some competition, it means the idea isn't too crazy and someone else may have developed a market for you; if there's too much competition, it's hard to stand out.